bruhbruhlmaoo/uma-android-automation/HOW_IT_WORKS.md

 - The upcoming race is **G1 grade**.
 - The race awards **≥ 20,000 fans**.
 - The item is available in inventory.
-- **Finale exception:** During turns 73 and 74, the 20,000 fan requirement is **waived** — Glow Sticks are used for any G1 race if copies are available (with the same 2-copy conservation rule).
+- **Finale exception:** During all Finale turns (73–75), the 20,000 fan requirement is **waived** — Glow Sticks are used for any G1 race.
-- On turn 75, all copies are used freely with no fan threshold.
+- **Finale conservation:** During turns 73 and 74, the bot only uses Glow Sticks if it has **2 or more copies**, saving the last one for turn 75 (Finals).
+On turn 75, all remaining copies are used freely.

 **When NONE of these are used:**
 - The race is OP or Pre-OP grade (no items for low-grade races).